pat-jj/RAS/readme.md

 ### Training Data (HotpotQA-SUBQ) Processing
+You can download the processed data from [here](https://huggingface.co/datasets/pat-jj/ras_train_data/tree/main).

+Alternatively, you can process the data by yourself as follows:

 First, download hotpotqa training set from [here](http://curtis.ml.cmu.edu/datasets/hotpot/hotpot_train_v1.1.json).

 Then, run the following commands to process the training data.